pattonsgirl/CS1180/07-Arrays/README.md

-# Week XX - Arrays
+# Week 08 - Arrays

 - an array is a list of values
 - accessing array elements